 Why Trust The Spruce Eats?

-This article was written by Camryn Rabideau, a freelance writer and product tester for The Spruce Eats.
+This article was originally written by Camryn Rabideau, a freelance writer and product tester for The Spruce Eats.
 As someone who commuted to work for many years, she knows the importance of a well-insulated lunch box, and while selecting products for this list, she looked at each lunch box's size, weight, capacity, and special features.
 She considered how easy the various lunch boxes would be for children to open, as well as their durability.